 Staff of the Record Collectors Guild

 Jeff Bender - (vinylunderground) - Born in Washington, D.C on December 16, 1950.
 Jeff’s education centers in the metropolitan Washington area and includes Montgomery College in Maryland.
-He served in the United States Armed Forces between the years of 1969 to 1975 and 1983 to 1988 (active duty and reserves) and possesses a strong background in electronics and is certified in the field.
+He served in the United States Armed Forces between the years of 1969 to 1975 and 1983 to 1988 (active duty and reserves) and possesses a strong background in electronics and carried a certification in the field.

 Beginning in the mid-70’s Jeff began working as a clerk in Bialeks Discount Records and Books in North Bethesda, Maryland.
 He advanced to the position of record manager before landing a position with Kemp Mill Records as a Manager at their Kemp Mill, Laurel Mill and Gaithersburg Square stores.